SAP-samples/btp-msteams-extend-workflow/tutorial/Step1-Configure-SAP-BTP/README.md

 Connectivity Service | lite | Connectivity service to connect extension application to an on-premise system through the Cloud Connector.|
 Event Mesh | default | Messaging bus for inter-app communication within the Cloud Foundry environment.|

-3. Follow this tutorial to setup SAP Event Mesh and test a sample application https://developers.sap.com/group.cp-enterprisemessaging-get-started.html
+3. Set up SAP Event Mesh and test a sample application.
+Follow this tutorial to get started. https://developers.sap.com/group.cp-enterprisemessaging-get-started.html

-Navigate to your subaccount, click on Instances and Subscriptions, and open the SAP Event Mesh application.
+4. Navigate to your subaccount and choose Services -> Instances and Subscriptions
+5. Open the SAP Event Mesh application.
-Click on Message Clients -> Select your message client Queues Create queue "PRApproval" as shown in the below screenshot.
+6. Choose Message Clients and click on Create Queue to create your message client queue.
+7. Create queue with name "PRApproval" as shown in the below screenshot.

 ![plot](./images/em-create-queue.png)

+8.
 ### XSUAA instance
 Create a new XSUAA instance in your dedicated SAP BTP subaccount.
 This XSUAA instance is required to authenticate access to the extension app's notification endpoint.
 ```